Belgium: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving high school with the Diploma van Secundair Onderwijs you'll need an overall score of 15-18.
+If you're studying the Diploma van Secundair Onderwijs you'll need an overall score of 15-18.

-If you're leaving high school with the Certificat d'Enseignement Secondaire Supérieur you'll need an overall score of 7-8.5.
+If you're studying the Certificat d'Enseignement Secondaire Supérieur you'll need an overall score of 7-8.5.

-If you're leaving high school with the Abschlusszeugnis der Oberstufe des Sekundarunterrichts you'll need an overall score of 70-85%.
+If you're studying the Abschlusszeugnis der Oberstufe des Sekundarunterrichts you'll need an overall score of 70-85%.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.